 - unjust enrichment

-Other potential injuries and long-term conditions caused by the shingles vaccine include:
+Other potential injuries and increased risk of long-term conditions caused by the shingles vaccination include:

 - Autoimmune disorders like Meniere’s disease, chronic inflammatory demyelinating polyneuropathy, and Guillain-Barre syndrome